docbender/openHAB-SimpleBinary/README.md

 At first device should check if message is correctly received (CRC check).
 Secondly device should check if message is for him by compare message address and his own assigned address. **If the address is different device must not respond!** Otherwise device must response in corresponding way (see chapter Protocol).

 ##Implementation example
-Implementation example for Arduino can be found in Arduino library repo folder [arduino](https://github.com/docbender/openHAB-SimpleBinary/tree/master/arduino).
+Implementation example for Arduino can be found in [Arduino library repo folder](https://github.com/docbender/openHAB-SimpleBinary/tree/master/arduino).

 It consists of two main classes.
 Class _simpleBinary_ which contains protocol implementation itself and class _itemData_ which provides item data storage and handling with item.